chrisroselli/production-team-resources/docs/home.md

 **Removing content**
   - It is only ask if you would like to remove content, first please [Submit an Issue](https://github.com/chrisroselli/production-team-resources/issues)
-  - That way the team as a whole can verify that the content in question is no longer of any use or erroneous
+  - That way the team as a whole can verify that the content in question is no longer of any use or is erroneous

 ### Learn Markdown
 https://www.markdownguide.org/